Aluminum & non-ferrous

 <p>Solution should be delivered in a precast shape with high firing temperature for maximum performance.</p>

-This furnace is used for melting aluminium scrap of all types (dirty scrap, borings, etc.) so the refractory solution depends a lot on the salt level of the liquid metal.
-Another important factor when deciding on your refractory lining is abrasion resistance of both the charge itself and of the cleaning tools.
+The refractory solutions need to be adapted, depending on the salt level of the aluminum processed in the tilting rotary furnace.
+Another important factor when deciding on the refractory lining is abrasion resistance of both the charge itself and of the cleaning tools.

-Monolithic refractories are normally in balance with bricks, so please consult with our Calderys experts on the ideal composition for your production process and to receive a dedicated brochure on the rotary furnace for Aluminium.
+Monolithic refractories are normally in balance with bricks, so please consult with our Calderys experts on the ideal composition for your production process.